Every parent needs to know these water safety tips.

 Pools and beaches should bring joy to children, so we’ve compiled the best tips to help you create a safe environment for the entire family and give you peace of mind this summer.

-Statistics show that in children under five, 81 per cent of drownings occur due to children falling into water.
+Statistics show that in children under five, 81 per cent of drownings occur due to children falling into the water.
 The majority of these can be prevented with adequate pool fencing.
 The NSW Government has strict laws regarding pool fencing.
-Requirements for all pools/spas with a depth of 30cm or greater include:
+Requirements for all pools/spas with a depth of 30cm or greater include*:

 - be at least 1.2m high (as measured from the finished ground level)